onkeljoe/mabeets-quorum/README.md

 ## Learn More

-To explain, what is the topic and how this app solves it, please read my full article on Medium.
+To explain, what is the topic and how this app solves it, please read my [full article on Medium](https://medium.com/@onkeljoe/mabeets-votes-with-quorum-a4aca22607e9)

 ## How do I deploy this?